pdavlin/fall-2021-school-code/project-2/readme.md

 Patrick Davlin
 Project 2

-This file can be viewed in rich format on Github:
+This file can be viewed in rich format on [Github](https://github.com/pdavlin/fall-2021-school-code/tree/main/project-2)

 [Results at bottom of file]